Measuring audience attention and interactions across the world: Third quarter 2020

 Mobile device referral traffic flat across the board

 Despite a growing mobile-first landscape, referrals driven from those devices remained static across the world.
-Still, 86% of readers in Central Asia and 83% in Africa receiving content via mobile devices continues to be notable, as it has been sustained over several quarters.
+Still, 86% of traffic in Central Asia and 83% in Africa came from mobile devices, which has been sustained over several quarters.

 Global research, delivered to your inbox every month — sign up for our free newsletter.